sass/sass/proposal/module-system.md

 * Otherwise, if a member of type `type` named `name` is defined in more than one module in `uses` whose `@use` rule is global, throw an error.

-  > This ensures that, if a new version of a package produces a conflicting
+  > This ensures that, if a new version of a library produces a conflicting
   > name, it causes an immediate error.

 * If `import` exists and contains a member of type `type` named `name`, return